trendscenter/coinstac-lasso-csv/README.md

 ### 2. Two functionalities
 1. Pick the best L1-regularizer lambda by cross validation (CV) and then train & test at that lambda.
 Set `use_CV = true`.
-    - The best lambda is the one generating the smallest mean squared errors (MSE) averaged over the folds.
+    - The best lambda is the one generating the smallest mean squared error (MSE) averaged over the folds.
-    - Note that CV decides the best lambda based on predictive accuracy, thus it tends to be a small one and may not be the one in the "true" model [[2]](#2).
+    - Note that CV decides the best lambda based on predictive accuracy, thus it tends to pick a small one and may not be the one in the "true" model [[2]](#2).
     - Sample input: [inputspec_CV.json](test/inputspec_CV.json)
     - Sample output: [output_CV.json](output_CV.json)